Android-PowerUser/Windroid_11/README.md

 Do you want to continue? (y/n)
 ```
-tap n and press Enter.
+tap y and press Enter.
 Otherwise accept the storage permission.

 During the process you will be asked several times: